healthcare and technology trends for 2025

 • Strengthening collaborative medical research by providing a platform for sharing data, resources, and computational tools among researchers worldwide.

-• Hosting electronic health record (EHR) systems on cloud platforms for seamless access to patient data across healthcare networks and facilities.
+• Hosting electronic health record (EHR) systems on cloud platforms to enable real-time data sharing among healthcare providers, ensuring coordinated and efficient patient care.

 Facilities like The Alfred Hospital (Australia) use cloud technology solutions in healthcare activities for predictive modeling and analysis of patient outcomes.
-This way, the hospital has improved clinical decision-making while enabling effective collaboration among healthcare professionals.
+Having adopted cloud-based analytics, the hospital has invested in better clinical decision-making while enabling real-time collaboration among professionals from different sectors.

 5. Big Data & Analytics